tecfu/roleguard/README.md

 # Roleguard

-A role based acess control library that includes some extra features I couldn't find elsewhere:
+A role based access control library with some unconventional options:

-- Add a conditional validation constraint, to an access rule
+- Add a conditional validation constraint to an access rule (facilitates more specificitiy than packages that limit access to roles and their granted actions).

-- See which rule resulted in a positive match
+- Report which rule granted access.

 ## Install